 Our industry is rapidly evolving, including demand for faster deliveries and increased visibility into shipments.
 We expect continued significant competition on a local, regional, national and international basis.
 Our competitors include the postal services of the U.S. and other nations, various motor carriers, express companies, freight forwarders, air couriers, large transportation and e-commerce companies that are making significant investments in their capabilities, and start ups and other companies that combine technologies with crowdsourcing to focus on local market needs, some of whom may currently be our customers.
+Competition may also come from other sources in the future, including as new technologies are developed.
 Competitors have cost and organizational structures that differ from ours and from time to time may offer services or pricing terms that we may not be willing or able to offer.
 Additionally, to remain competitive, from time to time we may have to raise prices and our customers may not be willing to accept these higher prices.
 If we are unable to timely and appropriately respond to competitive pressures, we could be adversely affected.